-In introductory courses, I use active learning pedagogical techniques, simulations, and exercises and applications to help students grasp the real-world relevance of economics, including, for example, the economics of everyday decision-making on allocating one’s time between preparing for an exam, and exercising at the gym, or deciding whether to compete for a job or start your own business, at the voting booth, in personal finance plans, at the grocery store, etc.
+In introductory courses, I use active learning pedagogical techniques, simulations, and exercises and applications to help students grasp the real-world relevance of economics, including, for example, the economics of everyday decision-making on allocating one’s time between preparing for an exam, and exercising at the gym, or deciding whether to compete for a job or start your own business, at the voting booth, in personal finance plans, etc.

-In upper-level courses, I facilitate Socratic-style dialogs, and active learning exercises and collaborative workshops where students investigate how economics can help explain more complex empirical inquiries, including which policies foster entrepreneurship and economic development across societies, what incentive schemes work best in different organizational settings, and how societies could avoid problems of collective action, manifested in tragedy of commons, and unintended consequences.
+In upper-level courses, I facilitate Socratic-style dialog, and active learning exercises and collaborative workshops where students investigate how economics can help explain more complex empirical inquiries, including which policies foster entrepreneurship and economic development across societies, what incentive schemes work best in different organizational settings, and how societies could avoid problems of collective action, manifested in tragedy of commons, and unintended consequences.

 Please feel free to email me at: firstname.lastname@example.org